Using the Text Block

 Can a Text Block have a different background color?

-The best way to have different parts of a page have different background colors is to use a background image (if your template supports it) or by using custom CSS.
-The Text Block does not have a setting to have a unique background color.
+The best way to create different background colors for different parts of a page is to use a background image (if your template supports it) or by using custom CSS.
+The Text Block doesn't have a setting for a unique background color.

 Can I add an image to a Text Block?